hertze/PoserFrames/README.md

 3. Install the Photoshop action by double-clicking on **PoserFrames.atn**, or by loading it in the Actions palette in Photoshop.

-4. Resize your photo, so its shortest side is either 3600 px, 4800 px or 6000 px.

-5. Run the script in one of three ways: directly from the menu **File/Scripts/PoserFrames**, by running the action **Run PoserFrames** from the Actions Palette, or by making a droplet with the action **Run PoserFrames** and simply drag and drop your photo on it.
+4. Run the script in one of three ways: directly from the menu **File/Scripts/PoserFrames**, by running the action **Run PoserFrames** from the Actions Palette, or by making a droplet with the action **Run PoserFrames** and simply drag and drop your photo on it.

 Script settings